LLM Coding Failure Patterns

 Monthly caps hit faster than you expect on an active project.
 You start a session with enthusiasm and hit a wall mid-task — sometimes mid-edit, leaving the file in an inconsistent state.

-It's not a model failure, but it's a workflow hazard worth planning around.
+It is not a model failure but a provider-imposed limitation — one worth keeping in mind.
 Starting big tasks early in a billing cycle and keeping local snapshots helps.
 Keeping track of remaining tokens and having fallback options ready also helps — a different model, the web interface, or a local model via Ollama.

 Token leak / runaway output